orlandoandradeb/Network-science-applied-to-transport-network/README.md

-Which in the end is a very pragmatic approach to analyze public transport networks in terms of efficiency of travel time, spatial friction, and vulnerability.
+At the end, this work aims to be a very pragmatic approach to analyze public transport networks in terms of efficiency of travel time, spatial friction, and vulnerability.